jollyjerr/knowledge/programming/vim.md

 `hjkl => move by letter , wbe => move by word`

 ```
+a end of word
+A end of line
 number action (repeat x times)
 f,t jump in line
 % jump brackets